-FitBit information helps catch a possible assassin.
+FitBit information helps catch a possible killer.

 FitBit information helps harmless man break away

-FitBit information banned by the army
+FitBit information banned by the navy

-The legislation (FitBit) of unintended penalties
+The regulation (FitBit) of unintended penalties

 Hopefully none of those alternatives will occur within the lifetime of any of my readers.

-Keep in form, hold monitor, however know that you just may reveal greater than you need.
+Keep in form, preserve observe, however know that you just would possibly reveal greater than you need.